Extend Microsoft 365 Copilot

-- Declarative Agents: you build your agents on the Microsoft 365 Copilot stack.
+- Declarative Agents: You build your agents on the Microsoft 365 Copilot stack.
 You rely on the foundational model, orchestrator, and user experience of Copilot.

-- Custom Engine Agents: you build your agents on any AI stack of your choice.
+- Custom Engine Agents: You build your agents on any AI stack of your choice.
 You choose the foundational model, the orchestrator, and the user experience.

 No matter what technology you use to create agents or to extend Microsoft 365 Copilot, you can always rely on Microsoft Agent 365 to observe, govern, and secure every agent across your organization.

-π§ͺ Where should I start to build agents?
+๐งช Where should I start to build agents?

 There are plenty of options for you to start from.
-To create Declarative Agents, you can dig into technologies like Agent Builder, SharePoint Agents, or pro-code Declarative Agents with the Microsoft 365 Agents Toolkit.
+To create Declarative Agents, you can dig into technologies like Agent Builder, Custom SharePoint Agents, or pro-code Declarative Agents with the Microsoft 365 Agents Toolkit.
 To create Custom Engine Agents, you can explore technologies like Microsoft Copilot Studio, Microsoft Foundry, or pro-code Custom Engine Agents with the Microsoft 365 Agents Toolkit.
 To create your own apps built on top of Microsoft 365 and Microsoft 365 Copilot you should explore the Work IQ area.

 No matter what kind of AI solution you are working on, you should always learn about Microsoft Agent 365 to manage agents via the agents registry, have access control and security, handle visualization and observability, and implement interoperability.